-Although it sounds complicating, it’s actually quite easy to get compound interest to work in your favor.
-Here are 3 ways:
+Although it sounds complicating, it’s quite easy to get compound interest to work in your favour.

-Most saving accounts by the banks provide compound interest based on your balance.
-Some of them even reward you with higher interest if you were to park more money with them as a reward for giving them more liquidity.
+Most savings accounts provided by the banks utilise compound interest based on your current bank balance.
+Some banks offer higher rates of compounded interest rates if you park more money with them as a reward for giving them more liquidity.

-It’s compound interest nonetheless, but it will take a longer time period before you actually feel any growth in your wealth.
+It is compound interest nonetheless, but it will take a much longer time period before you actually feel any growth in your wealth.

-CPF OA provides up to 3.5% interest p.a. while the CPF SA provides up to 5% p.a.
+CPF OA provides up to 5% interest p.a.
+The CPF SA also provides up to 5% p.a.
 Both have a floor of 2.5% and 4% respectively as of Dec 2018.

 That alone beats many saving accounts’ interests hands down.

 The downside to placing your capital into your CPF is the lack of liquidity.
-You will not be able to withdraw your capital in your CPF until the age of 55.
+The cash you throw into your account can't be withdrawn from your CPF until the age of 55.

 There are 2 ways to get ‘compound interest’ from your stock portfolio - capital gains and dividends (note that both capital gains and dividends must be reinvested to gain added compound value).